majk-p/how-slow-is-your-tram/slides.md

 # But we have learned something!

 * Data is not easy to find
-* Sttp and Circe play well together for HTTP APIs
 * Streams are not that hard
 * Smartly applied `Monoid` can save you some code